teknoprep/sendplot/README.md

 * Test the print settings and change settings if needed
 * Locate the INI file with the new settings at %APPDATA%\\IrfanView\\i_view32.ini.
 (Open Windows Explorer and in the address bar type **%APPDATA%\\IrfanView\\**)
 * Create a new queue folder below the QUEUE-ROOT
-* Copy the new IrfanView INI file to the new queue folder.
-Do not make any other changes in IrfanView until after the INI file is copied.
+* Copy the new IrfanView INI file to the new queue folder and add printer to printer.json.
+Example: "CSize": "Plotter C size",
+* Do not make any other changes in IrfanView until after the INI file is copied.

 ----
 ## Run